SebastianGau/text-summarizer-api/README.md

 </details>

-### Challenge 4
+### Following Challenges - Prerequisites

-The API has features to store and invoke external python code.
-You can register a python function with the following interface (interface means the function requires a list as input returns a list)
+The following challenges will require you to write python code in a text editor.
+For this purpose, the API has features to store and invoke external python code.
+You can register a python function with the following interface (interface means the function requires a list as input returns a list):

 ```python
 from typing import List